The First-Timers Guide To Planning A Hen Party

 6. Hen party dares

-Either get the hens to all write down some dares and put them in a hat to be drawn randomly throughout the night or purchase a kit from companies like Not on the High Street and Etsy.
+Either get the hens to all to write down some dares and put them in a hat to be drawn randomly throughout the night or purchase a kit from companies like Not on the High Street and Etsy.

 7. Wedding charades